 3. Most Hair Removal Methods Require Extra Time in the Shower, Laser Hair Removal Doesn’t

 We’re all guilty of it: taking long showers or leaving the water running while we shave or brush our teeth.
 In the United States we don’t necessarily understand what it’s like to be without water, and the concept of having a limited supply gets lost on many people.
 Each minute in the shower, approximately 2.5 gallons of water is used, which amounts to 1.2 trillion gallons of water being used in the United States each year.
 If you are able to cut out those extra few minutes in the shower shaving, a significant amount of water could be saved each year.

-At Body Details True Laser Hair and Tattoo Removal, we encourage people to do whatever they can to reduce their negative impact on the environment as we take extra strides to do the same.
+At our body laser centers, we encourage people to do whatever they can to reduce their negative impact on the environment as we take extra strides to do the same.
 It’s important to us that we don’t cause damage during our time on earth, so that those who come after us are able to live comfortably.
 Take your first step toward creating less waste by speaking to someone at your local laser hair removal clinic.
 If you’re located in the South Florida area, come speak to one of our licensed medical laser technicians at Body Details, who are all trained to use the advanced True Lasers designed to give clients optimal results.
 If that isn’t enough to convince you, our free lifetime guarantee is set up to ensure all of our clients get the results they’re looking for.
-Schedule your free consultation online now or by phone at 866-708-8645.
+Schedule your free laser consultation now or by phone at 866-708-8645.